As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Check Claim Status

-Before staking a claim, verify that another prospector does not already claim the land.
+Before staking a claim, verify that another prospector has not already claimed the land.
 You can do this by checking BLM’s LR2000 system, which provides information on existing mining claims.

 Familiarize Yourself with the Law: Understand the federal and state regulations governing mining claims, including the requirements for staking, maintaining, and working a claim.
 Familiarize yourself with the Mining Law of 1872 and Oregon’s state mining laws.